ismail7043/hbs/README.md

 # hbs
-A json server implemented in nodejs and mongodb
+A json server & cleint implemented in nodejs and mongodb